 You hear people say “I don’t trust anyone!”, “it’s really bad to open up to people!”, “It might backfire!”, “People only use the information they know to hurt you”.
 The question that should be raised here is “who are you opening up to? what kind of people do you have in your corner“.
 This is not to say that there are not people capable of all sorts of betrayals or there won’t be anyone that would mess up because I will be lying if I said that.

 However, why would you want to alienate yourself from the possibility of a happy ending or favorable outcome.
 What if there is the slightest chance or opportunity for everything to turn out great?
 If you are willing to overlook the possibilities ahead then you should be ready to overlook the risks too.

 I was discussing with a friend some days ago, and I said, “why do you think it’s so hard for people to open up and why some feel it’s a crime to be vulnerable?
 He replied, “I think it’s a natural instinct which comes to play based on past experiences (either personal experiences or otherwise)”.
 I responded, “don’t you think it is against human nature not to be vulnerable and that it beats the purpose of coexistence on earth“.

 Human nature is unique in the sense that man is born with a free will to do whatever he wants.
-Following this ideology, how free can we truly say an individual is that allows his life to controlled or dominated by the actions or fear that people might hurt them emotionally or mentally.
+Following this ideology, how free can we truly say an individual is, when he allows his life to be controlled or dominated by the actions or fear that people might hurt him emotionally or mentally.

 I ask again, is vulnerability all that bad?
 Vulnerability is the show of strength, it is the embodiment of the human nature that anything may happen anytime; be it earthquakes, storms or drought but not being overcome by the thought or fear of it.
 Anyone that chooses to release themselves to be vulnerable should be regarded as one of the strongest people on earth.
 It is with no doubt one of the hardest things a person can do.